Billy Lee Evans

-Billy Lee Evans (born November 10, 1941) is an American politician who served in both the Georgia House of Representatives (1969-1977) and the U.S. House of Representatives (1977 to 1983).
+Billy Lee Evans (born November 10, 1941) is an American politician who served in both the Georgia House of Representatives (1969–1977) and the U.S. House of Representatives (1977 to 1983).

 Early life and education

 Evans was born in Tifton, Georgia, in 1941.
 He attended public schools and earned his bachelor's and law degrees from the University of Georgia.

 Career

 Admitted to the Georgia bar in 1965, Evans began practicing law in Macon, Georgia.

 Evans was a member of the Georgia House of Representatives from 1969 to 1976.
+He was initially elected in 1968, defeating incumbent Democrat-turned-Republican Joe F. Ragland in the Republican primary.
+Evans became a Democrat on June 7, 1974.
 On November 2, 1976, he was elected as a Democrat to the United States Congress.
 Evans served in Congress from January 3, 1977, to January 3, 1983.
 He was unsuccessful in his campaign for renomination in 1982, losing the primary to J. Roy Rowland, after accusations arose that he had accepted illegal campaign contributions.

-Evans is vice president of government relations for a consulting firm in Washington, D.C. and resides in nearby Vienna, Virginia.
+Evans is vice president of government relations for a consulting firm in Washington, D.C., and resides in nearby Vienna, Virginia.
 He also serves on the Board of Directors of American Freedom Coalition, an organization founded by Christian Right leader Robert Grant and Civil Rights leader Ralph Abernathy.